sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 ```

 - The **submitted** state shall only be set by the IS-CLI, which is to trigger the cable-diagnostics test
-- The **in-progress** shall only be set by the xcvrd, and it's updated once **submitted** is detected on a particualr port with SFP/QSFP attached.
+- The **in-progress** state shall only be set by the xcvrd, and it's updated once **submitted** is detected on a particualr port with SFP/QSFP attached.
 This should take place before performing the cable-diagnostics test on the module.
-- The **gearbox** shall only be set by the xcvrd, and it's updated once **submitted** is detected on a particualr port without SFP/QSFP attached, and the **orchagent** should then send out the requests to external PHYs.
+- The **gearbox** state shall only be set by the xcvrd, and it's updated once **submitted** is detected on a particualr port without SFP/QSFP attached, and the **orchagent** should then send out the requests to external PHYs.
-- The **completed** shall only be set by the xcvrd, and the test report should be posted to the **STATE_DB** when transitioned to this state
+- The **completed** state shall only be set by the xcvrd, and the test report should be posted to the **STATE_DB** when transitioned to this state.

 ### 3.2.2 STATE_DB